ankit-nitrr/User-Funnel-Revenue-Optimization-Analysis/README.md

 ![Power BI](https://img.shields.io/badge/Power_BI-2--Page%20Dashboard-F2C811?style=flat-square&logo=powerbi&logoColor=black)
 ![Status](https://img.shields.io/badge/Project-Complete-brightgreen?style=flat-square)

-> 10,000 sessions enter the funnel.
-Only 1,080 convert.
-This project traces exactly where the other 8,920 drop off — by channel, device, region, and product — and turns that into a ranked list of the specific segments losing the most revenue, using **SQL** for the business logic and **Power BI** for the decision-ready dashboard.
+> > This project analyzes the complete e-commerce purchase funnel to identify **where users abandon their journey, which customer segments underperform, and what business actions can improve conversion and revenue.** Using SQL for business logic and Power BI for interactive reporting, the project transforms raw event-level data into decision-ready insights for stakeholders.

 ---